14 August, 2024

 What You Can Do With a Master’s in Healthcare Administration

 Healthcare is not only a human necessity, but also a massive industry.
-Federal data shows that healthcare spending represented 17.7% of the U.S. gross domestic product in 2019.
-Administrators use their expertise to help organizations meet their goals and change with the times in a high-stakes, constantly shifting healthcare landscape.
+Federal data shows that healthcare spending represented 17.3% of the U.S. gross domestic product in 2022, a figure that is projected to increase to 19.7% in 2032.
+Healthcare management professionals use their expertise to help organizations meet their goals and change with the times in a high-stakes, constantly shifting healthcare landscape.

 Healthcare managers and executives contribute to a variety of workplaces, including: